Nithishsrisatya/my_image_generator/README.md

 # 🎨 AI Image Generator

-A powerful web-based image generation application built with Gradio and Stable Diffusion.
-Generate stunning images from text descriptions with an intuitive interface.
+A powerful web-based image generation application built with FastAPI + Gradio and Stable Diffusion.
+Generate stunning images from text descriptions with an intuitive interface, ready for deployment on Vercel.

 ## ✨ Features